Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Overall Graduate GPA Requirement 3.00 GPA required.

-Assessments and Examinations During their second year, the students complete the Thesis Background Exam (TBE).
-They write a paper describing the background of their research, research progress, and future research plans and orally defend their understanding and research to their mentoring committee.
+Assessments and Examinations During the second year, students complete the Thesis Background Exam (TBE).
+Students write a paper describing the background of their research, research progress, and future research plans and orally defend their understanding and research to their mentoring committee.

-During the third year, the students complete the Original Research Proposal (RP) Exam.
-The students propose an original research project outside their area of study and write a paper describing the project.
+During the third year, students complete the Original Research Proposal (RP) Exam.
+Students propose an original research project outside their area of study and write a paper describing the project.
 They orally defend their proposed project to their mentoring committee.

-In the 5th or 6th year, the students write, defend, and submit their dissertation.
+In the 5th or 6th year, students write, defend, and submit their dissertation.

 Graduate School Breadth Requirement Doctoral students in Chemistry are not required to complete a doctoral minor or graduate/professional certificate as breadth is built into the major requirements.